 What is a Job Description?

 The term “Job Description” somewhat explains itself doesn’t it?
 It simply means describing each and everything related to the Job.
-The main idea behind a Job Description is to lay out the information that’s related to everything in and around a certain job.
-Job Description plays a very important role in the Human Resource Industry.
+The main idea behind a JD is to lay out the information that’s related to everything in and around a certain job.
+It plays a very important role in the Human Resource Industry.
 Because an Employer first makes a Job Description that consists of the specification of what he needs from a certain employee.
-After the Job Description is set, the hiring process starts on the basis of that Job Description.
-That’s the reason a Job Description is considered as a primary document when it comes to hiring or reviewing performances of prospective employees and employees respectively.
+After it is set, the hiring process starts.
+That’s the reason that it is considered as a primary document when it comes to hiring or reviewing performances of prospective employees and employees respectively.

 A Job Description gives both the employer and the employee a clear idea of the requirements of a certain Job.
 The JD outlines all the duties and responsibilities that come along with any certain job.
 It also gives an indication of the types of skills that are required to carry out that particular job.
 Generally, a detailed JD will consist of all the important details related to any particular job like Job Role, Job Title, Responsibilities, Job Summary, etc.